 As a result, we engaged with the National Crime Agency (NCA) specifically on MSHT, to gain insight and knowledge around best practice in information gathering and sharing with our enforcement agencies.
 We also engaged with ‘Stop the Traffik’ to discuss our internal MSHT working group strategy.
 Similarly, we attended a number of seminars, raising awareness of these issues, including one sponsored by Wm Morrison Supermarkets.

 Other things we’ve achieved in 2020…

 As part of our newly formed working group in 2020, we have achieved several key improvements in relation to preventing Modern Slavery in our business.
 As well as refining our mandatory training, raising awareness and engaging with external groups, we have made reporting suspicions about Modern Slavery by customer-facing colleagues easier, by improving the reporting form to allow for a separate category for MSHT suspicions.

 Plan for further work in 2021

 YBS has a commitment to consider how well our Modern Slavery controls are operating, and if we can improve these further as part of our business practices.

-In 2020, we plan in our Working Group to consider our approach and controls through:
+In 2021, we plan in our Working Group to further consider our approach and controls through:

 YBS continually strives to improve our controls in relation to Modern Slavery.
 We remain committed to actively helping prevent Modern Slavery and Human Trafficking.

-This statement was approved by the Boards of YBS and Accord on 25 and 26 of March 2020 respectively and is signed on behalf of those Boards by Stephen White (Chief Operating Officer, YBS; Director, Accord Mortgages Limited):
+This statement was approved by the Boards of YBS and Accord on 23rd and 29th March 2021 respectively and is signed on behalf of those Boards by Stephen White (Chief Operating Officer, YBS; Director, Accord Mortgages Limited):